The short of it

 My family moved back to Dallas in 2012, which wasn't as easy a transition as I expected.
 The stress I was experiencing affected my energy levels and health.
 At 40 pounds overweight, I initially turned to Jenny Craig for help and began running (which I hated, then learned to love).
 I fell into Beachbody coaching at this point in early 2013, which helped me lose the remaining 20 pounds and allowed me the ability to help others get healthy.
-I loved being a coach because I wanted to pay it forward and give other women the courage to put themselves first.
+I loved being a fitness coach because I wanted to pay it forward and give other women the courage to put themselves first.
 I built a substantial living for myself as a fitness coach, connecting with hundreds of people all over the country.
-But after a running injury led me to needing knee surgery in November 2016, I went through a lot emotionally.
-I felt like a fraud as a fitness coach since I was unable to do any of the workouts that my clients were doing.
-I was lost.
-I inevitably hid from social media from that point on.
+But after an injury led me to knee surgery in November 2016, I had difficulty getting back to a competitive fitness level.
+I also felt lost and depressed.
+I inevitably withdrew from social media and fitness coaching.

 In January of 2017, I was approached by a friend to start a business centered around positive coaching in soccer using futsal training principles.
-Futsoul was born a year later, but I had fallen into another line of work I loved as well - retail management.
-April 2019 is my two year “luluversary,” and I’m celebrating working at ivivva by lululemon and making an impact in the Dallas community among active girls.
-I’m currently an Assistant Store Manager for one of the 4 brick-and-mortar ivivva stores in the U.S., as well as the Community Lead.
-I’m in charge of creating a vibrant and energetic space for girls to feel empowered to be themselves in; we host events centered around health, movement, nutrition, & fun!
-My daughter is now 11 and active in running and lacrosse.
-It is truly a blessing to be able to combine my background and talent as an athlete with my ability to connect with girls in our community and show them what is possible when they go after what they want.
+Futsoul was born a year later, but I had already fallen into another line of work I loved as well - retail management.
+I led a team of women at ivivva by lululemon for 3 years, where we were able to make an impact in the Dallas community among active girls.
+I was an Assistant Store Manager as well as the Community Lead.
+I was in charge of creating a vibrant and energetic space for girls to feel empowered in; we hosted events centered around health, movement, nutrition, & fun!
+Before lululemon discontinued ivivva in the spring of 2019 (pre-pandemic), I also underwent neck surgery and ankle surgery due to osteoarthritic reasons as well as weakened or destroyed cartilage in each of those joints.
+My physical health was still not at the level where I wanted it to be.